bain3/pronotepy/docs/source/api/ent.rst

 ENT / CAS
 =========

-All ENT functions that you can use while initialising the client:
+All ENT functions that you can use while initialising the client.

-An example of client initialisation with the ac_reunion ENT.
+An example of client initialisation with the ac_reunion ENT:

 .. code-block:: python